ryanhe312/UniEMIR/README.md

 # UniEMIR

-Official Implementation for "Pushing high-quality ultrastructural imaging limits with a foundational restoration model for volume electron microscopy".

-## TL;DR

-UniEMIR is a foundational image restoration model for vEM, which enhances radial resolution, reduces noise, and reconstructs isotropic images by jointly modeling multiple degradation processes.

 ## UniEMIR WebUI

 We developed a web-based user interface, which can be deployed on high-performance GPU servers.
 You can use the colab <a target="_blank" href="https://colab.research.google.com/github/ryanhe312/UniEMIR/blob/main/UniEMIR.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> to run the Web UI or employ the following steps to run the web user interface locally.